PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 Event
 ^^^^^^^^^^^^^^
-JEDI has a capability to keep track of processing at the sub-file level.
+JEDI has the capability to keep track of processing at the sub-file level.
 A file is internally represented as a collection of events.
-``JediEventSpec`` represents an event which is the finest processing granularity.
+``JediEventSpec`` represents an event that is the finest processing granularity.

-The status transition chart of event and each event status are shown below.
+The status transition chart of the event and each event status are shown below.

 .. figure:: images/jedi_event.png